andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 5\.1.1 – All players must record demos from the entire match.
 Demos can be requested as long as there is a valid reason and must be kept until the result has been accepted.
 Demos can be requested before a conflict is made.

 5\.1.2 – If you have an EYE, your demo must be uploaded after each match.
-Demos not uploaded 48 hours after a match will result in either a forfeit loss or rematch and punishment of the player in question.
+Demos not uploaded 48 hours after a match will result in punishment of the player and clan in question.

 5\.1.3 – In case of a conflict the following is required, or the conflict will be discarded:

 * 5.1.31 – The clan must explain their reason(s) for their demo request.
 * 5.1.32 – The clan must state round number(s) and time(s) within the round.

-5\.1.4 – Failure to upload requested demos or uploading demos that are broken or incomplete will result in either a forfeit loss or rematch and punishment of the player in question.
+5\.1.4 – Failure to upload requested demos or uploading demos that are broken or incomplete will result in punishment of the player and clan in question.

 5\.1.5 – A demo is considered to be incomplete if it is missing 3 or more rounds.
 If a clan is manipulating the demo process (e.g. by stopping it in a live match on purpose), all the points gained in that period will be awarded to the opponent.

 **5.2 – Screenshots**

-5\.2.6 – Screenshots of the scoreboards should always be taken by each clan and posted in the match results section on Discord.
+5\.2.6 – Screenshots of the scoreboards should always be taken by each clan and posted in the #vcod_cup section on Discord.

 5\.2.7 – Only screenshots can be accepted as proof when there is a dispute about the score.